At McDonald Orthodontics

 Dr. John bases treatment and recommendations on proven methods that are in the best interest of the patient.

 There are lots of meaningless and misleading terms applied to orthodontic treatment claims.
 Many orthodontists, and dentists who do orthodontics, will use scientific-sounding terms to describe treatments, often claiming to provide an advantage or benefit that other orthodontists are not providing.
 Most of these terms have no recognized meaning in the profession of orthodontics.
-Terms like “face-focused orthodontics”, “airway-friendly orthodontics”, “epigenetic orthodontic appliances”, “myofunctional orthodontic treatment”, “postural orthodontics”, “expansion orthodontics”, “DNA appliance orthodontics”, and “100% extraction-free orthodontics”.
+Terms like “face-focused orthodontics”, “airway-friendly orthodontics”, “epigenetic orthodontic appliances”, “myofunctional orthodontic treatment”, “postural orthodontics”, and “expansion orthodontics”, “DNA appliance orthodontics”, and “100% extraction-free orthodontics”.
 These are a few of the unproven, hyperbolic types of orthodontic claims you may see advertised.

 First, look for an orthodontist who is board certified.
 Becoming board certified requires passing extensive testing, and only about 25% of orthodontists have achieved this status.
 Of course, Dr. John is board certified and is proud to have achieved this professional landmark.